 This is expected to continue until Saturday 26 March 2022 at the earliest.

-Passengers who are not eligible to travel on the VTL flights due to their vaccination status can either rebook to Singapore at a later date or rebook an alternative indirect routing to Singapore.
+Passengers who are not eligible to travel on the VTL flights due to their vaccination status or original country of departure can either rebook to Singapore at a later date or rebook an alternative indirect routing to Singapore.
 Affected passengers should contact BA or their travel agent if necessary.

 Passengers can also check the status of their bookings using the Manage My Booking tool on ba.com

-For those wishing to connect to other airlines in Singapore, it should be added that BA does not have permission from the Civil Aviation Authority of Singapore to accept passengers flying on from Singapore to third countries, except for those connecting onto JetStar.
+For those wishing to connect to other airlines or destinations at Singapore, BA does not have permission from the Civil Aviation Authority of Singapore to accept passengers flying on from Singapore to third countries.